rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Challange.md

 ---
 layout: post
-title:  Fair AI Challange Using {explore}
+title:  Fair AI Challange
 ---

-The best way to understand how to ensure fair AI is ... <br>
+The best way to understand fair AI is ... <br>
 Train an unfair AI and try to detect its unfairness!

 ## Get data